Gramercy Car Accident Lawyer

 To alleviate this overly harsh result, New York enacted what is commonly referred to as the No-Fault law, which, in pertinent part, states that the insurance company of the vehicle in which the injured party is situated will pay for the medical bills, lost earnings and other reasonable and necessary expenses of the injured party, regardless of the fault attributed to the vehicles involved in the accident.

 These No-Fault benefits are usually subject to certain “caps” in which the No-Fault insurance company will only pay up to a certain maximum amount as stated within the Declaration Page of the applicable insurance policy.

 In the event, the amount paid by No-Fault does not cover the total amount of medical bills, lost earnings and other reasonable and necessary expenses incurred by the injured party, a lawsuit may be commenced against the adverse vehicle for the balance owing to the injured party.

 You must go through your insurance first, but if the compensation doesn’t cover the damages you can sue.
 You will need to prove that the other party was negligent and is responsible for your accident.
 Thankfully, we can gather evidence that you need to support your claim.

-Feel Confident Hiring a Manhattan Car Accident Attorney
+Feel Confident Hiring a New York City Car Accident Attorney

 Michael J. Redenburg Esq.
 P.C. has handled many personal injury cases all over New York City for well over the last decade and he is especially proud of his work with car accident cases.
 If you or someone you know has been a victim of a car accident the time to act is now.
 Contact us today to discuss the details of your case with a free consultation.